skulpt/skulpt/source/AlgorithmAnalysis/analysis.rst

     no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+..  shortname:: AlgorithmAnalysis
+..  description:: This is the introduction to algorithm analysis and big O notation

 Algorithm Analysis
 ==================